tensorflow/tfjs-models/body-pix/README.md

 ![MaskImageData](./images/toMaskImageData.jpg)

-*With the output from `estimatePersonSegmentation` on the first image above, `toMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if `invertMask` is set to false (by default), or the third image if `invertMask` is set to true.
-This can be used to mask either the person or the background in the method `drawMask`.*
+*With the output from `estimatePersonSegmentation` on the first image above, `toMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if `maskBackground` is set to true (by default), or the third image if `maskBackground` is set to false.
+This can be used to mask either the person or the background using the method `drawMask`.*

 #### `toColoredPartImageData`